Department of Pathobiology

 She is currently residency coordinator for anatomic pathology and section chief for the surgical pathology service.
 She teaches pathology of the endocrine and nervous system in the veterinary curriculum, and teaches graduate courses in neuropathology, oncologic histopathology, and surgical pathology.

-Dr. Koehler is a member of the C.L.
-Davis-S.W.
-Thompson, DVM Foundation’s Faculty of Discussants, and is the director as well as a lecturer in the organization’s internationally-renowned Descriptive Veterinary Pathology course.
+Dr. Koehler is the President of the Davis-Thompson Foundation as well as Director of the organization’s internationally renowned Descriptive Veterinary Pathology course.

 She is a founding member of the NIH-led Comparative Brain Tumor Consortium, which is focused on better understanding the biology of canine brain tumors and expanding the use of pet dogs with naturally occurring brain tumors in research that aims to benefit cancer patients of both species.
 She is also actively involved in collaborative research projects on gene therapy of neurodegenerative diseases, novel neurodevelopmental disorder in cats, and novel therapies for use in canine brain tumors.